 Emerald: The Pantone Color of 2013

 The Pantone Color of the Year 2013 is Emerald which is displayed on their Sophistication inspiration board.
-In this palette, they suggest combining it with grayed purples, teal and a warm neutral for a sophisticated look http://deanconsulting.net/?mapsro1.
+In this palette, they suggest combining it with grayed purples, teal and a warm neutral for a sophisticated look read article.

 I love this ring.
 It is an emerald cut emerald turned horizontally in a unique setting.
 Emerald-Cut Emerald Palladium Ring by Gemvara.

 We like using bold colors as accents in a neutral palette such as these emerald/peacock glass vases and bowls in a bathroom done in Calcutta marble tile by Domicile Interior Design.
-The contrast sets off the green in the glass and has a memorable impact on the design of this bathroom click the following article.
+The contrast sets off the green in the glass and has a memorable impact on the design of this bathroom just click for source.

 You can play with different tones of greens by updating your room with a peacock colored rug.
 Madeline Weinrib – Vintage Moroccan Hand-Knotted Carpet 6’8” x 11’8”, available through Interior Designers.